EternityForest/KaithemAutomation/README.md

 make sure it's not overriding the interpreter, because then you would be running outside the virtualenv.

-### Dependencies
+### Dependencies for devs
-To update dependencies, run `make dev-update-dependencies`. this installs `direct_dependencies.txt` in the project folder .venv.
-When you're happy with the result, run `make dev-freeze-dependencies` to update the frozen requirements file.
+To update dependencies, run `make dev-update-dependencies`.

+This installs `direct_dependencies.txt` in the project folder .isolated_venv, uses that to build a new `requirements_frozen.txt`, and installs that into the main .venv.

+The reason we do this is so that we always have a non `system-site-packages` venv to test in, but also